Distributed ammonia and sustainable fertilizer production

 By Deepak Shetty, Business Development Manager at Stamicarbon

 Nitrogen-based fertilizers are essential for feeding the growing world population, and their availability and affordability for farmers are critical for ensuring food security.
 Depending on the region and the socio-economic situation in the world, fertilizer availability differs.
-Even before the escalation of the conflict in Eastern Europe last year, global fertilizer supplies were impacted by COVID-19 disruptions, labor shortages, high fertilizer consumption in Southeast Asia, and general price volatility.
+Even before the escalation of the conflict in Eastern Europe, global fertilizer supplies were impacted by COVID-19 disruptions, labor shortages, high fertilizer consumption in Southeast Asia, and general price volatility.

 Despite being necessary for feeding the world, fertilizers produced via traditional manufacturing routes also have a negative environmental impact, contributing to global greenhouse gas emissions.
 It is estimated that in 2018, synthetic nitrogen fertilizers contributed to 2.1% of the world’s greenhouse gas emissions1.
-This is not sustainable if we think about the future, where technologies and knowledge should be aimed at producing fertilizers with minimal environmental impact, and one key step to address this challenge is Clean ammonia.
+This is not sustainable if we think about the future, where technologies and knowledge should be aimed at producing fertilizers with minimal environmental impact, and one key step to address this challenge is clean ammonia.

-Different shades of ammonia
+Different colors of ammonia

 The most common ammonia production route uses the Haber-Bosch process of high-pressure ammonia synthesis, invented in the early 1900s.
 For economic reasons, hydrogen – a building block of ammonia – is derived from fossil fuels through either steam reforming (gray ammonia) or coal gasification (brown ammonia).
 Neither gray nor brown ammonia is sustainable due to the high energy intensity of the process and high carbon dioxide emissions from fossil fuels.

-Blue ammonia is based on the grey or brown process, but the carbon dioxide generated is sequestrated and stored – not emitted into the atmosphere.
-This already offers a more sustainable production route.
-By eliminating carbon from the process entirely, green ammonia presents a viable, sustainable solution.
+Green ammonia presents a viable, sustainable solution that eliminates carbon from the process entirely.
 The green ammonia process combines renewable electricity with an electrolyzer to produce hydrogen and derives nitrogen from the air using a nitrogen generation unit.
 Using the resulting green ammonia as a feedstock for nitrate-based fertilizers like ammonium nitrate and its derivatives results in carbon-free fertilizers, or, if the carbon component is available from a circular source, still for urea.
 Green ammonia can then lower the carbon footprint of the fertilizer industry but can also similarly contribute to other areas such as (shipping) fuel and energy markets.

-Local production of fertilizers using renewables
+Local production of fertilizers with renewables

 The availability of renewable energy acts as the driving force for green ammonia production.
 Renewable energy resources are distributed more evenly around the globe than fossil fuels, and the type of available renewable energy depends on location.
 Countries where these resources are in ample supply can become more self-sufficient in fertilizer production.
 This, in turn, would reduce problems caused by supply chain disruptions and price fluctuations.

 Let’s look at Africa as an example of a region with abundant renewable energy resources that can be used to increase local fertilizer production and strengthen food security.
 The high availability of solar energy resources in Africa enables the production of green hydrogen/ammonia on a large scale.
-According to a 2022 study, it is possible to produce more than 50 Mt of green hydrogen per year using solar energy in Africa by 2035 for local use and export, facilitating green fertilizer production2.

 In Africa, the agricultural sector is crucial for the continent’s economies.
 For example, in sub-Saharan Africa, agriculture accounts for 14% of the region’s GDP3.
-And the whole continent certainly has big agricultural potential, with 60% of the world’s uncultivated arable land4.
+The whole continent certainly has big agricultural potential, with 60% of the world’s uncultivated arable land4.
 Fertilizers are essential for food security in Africa, which has been further weakened in recent years by the impacts of Covid-19 and climate change.

 The costs of fertilizer imports, distribution and logistics are high, which reduces the availability of fertilizers for farmers.
 High port entry and domestic distribution costs, which increase even further in case of supply chain disruptions, make fertilizers difficult for farmers to afford.